Indian Placement Program: Criticism

-Beginning in the 1970s, however, the Indian Placement Program was increasingly criticized.
+Beginning in the 1970s the Indian Placement Program was increasingly criticized.
 In 1977, the U.S. government commissioned a study to investigate accusations that the church was using its influence to push children into joining the program.
 The commission found that the program was largely positive, and enjoyed emphatic support both from Native American parents and white foster parents.
 Critics "view intervention as an intrusion on the right to be fully Native American, a weakening of cultural pluralism, and a cause of psychological damage."
-Most of the students came from the Navajo Nation.